mbigras/hello-kubernetes/README.md

    service/kubernetes   ClusterIP   10.96.0.1    <none>        443/TCP   8m29s
    ```

-   Notice how there aren't many resources—only one kubernetes Service object—that is, there isn't anything about your app running yet.
+   Notice how there aren't many resources—only one Service Kubernetes object—that is, there isn't anything about your app running yet.

 1. Before you apply your Kubernetes YAML files against your cluster, do a client-side dry-run to check that things look alright—that is, form a plan about which Kubernetes objects you're going to create.